 Of course it is this focus that also brings immediate comparison with Portrait of a Lady on Fire.
 The two stories are also set around the same time, give or take fifty years, and both have a heavily featured coastal location and husbands that get in the way.
 Unfortunately, and this is the biggest problem, it really does not compare.

 Portrait of a Lady on Fire was a pure, powerful and heartrending romance.
 It was understated but beautiful.
-I wouldn’t describe Ammonite as passionless and the leads have believable chemistry but it feels quite cold.
+I wouldn’t describe Ammonite as passionless and the leads do have believable chemistry but it feels quite cold.

 There is a sex scene that while well executed also has an absence of tenderness.
 I can see that this is deliberate and I certainly didn’t want it to be sentimentalised and sexy but the same moments in Blue is the Warmest Colour, that were intimate to the point of discomfort, still felt like the couple had an emotional connection.
 Winslet and Ronan choreographed this scene between the two of them and while discussing this Winslet said it was important they do this themselves because it wasn’t just like eating a sandwich.
 I’m not sure I know why she chose that particular differentiation but ‘eating a sandwich’ is a euphemism you could use for what they do.
-Portrait of a Lady on Fire by contrast doesn’t show its lovers having sex because it doesn’t need to.
+Portrait of a Lady on Fire by contrast doesn’t show its lovers having sex because it knows it doesn’t need to.

 Portrait of a Lady on Fire also had the most wonderful resolution but the ending of Ammonite feels rushed and inconclusive.
 The final shot also labours the notion that the ammonite of the title is Mary Anning herself, not the swirly fossil she pulls out of the rock.
 She is the one compressed by years of history, hardened and unmoving.
 I got that, I didn’t need it showcased with a showcase.